browserengineering/book/book/animations.md

-It'll be helpful to be able to print out the (recursive, tree-like) display list in a useful form.[^debug] Add a base class called `DisplayItem` and make all display list commands inherit from it, and move the `cmds` field to that class (or pass nothing if they don't have any, like `DrawText`); here's `SaveLayer` for example:
+It'll be helpful to be able to print out the (recursive, tree-like) display list in a useful form.[^debug] Add a base class called `DisplayItem` and make all display list commands inherit from it, and move the `children` field to that class (or pass nothing if they don't have any, like `DrawText`); here's `SaveLayer` for example: